Check the fuel prices for today

-Bhubaneswar: Fuel prices continue to remain stable for the second consecutive day.
-This brings much-needed relief to the consumers who were already hassled with the Covid-19 crisis.
+Bhubaneswar: The wave of rising fuel prices has come to standstill for the fourth consecutive day.
+This has brought a much-needed respite to the consumers who were already hassled with rising prices of commodities during the ongoing Covid-19 crisis.

-In Bhubaneswar Petrol was recorded Rs 81.01 per litre.
+As on Friday, Bhubaneswar recorded Rs 81.01 per litre for Petrol.
 In the meanwhile, the diesel price was recorded as Rs 78.69 per litre in the State Capital city of Odisha.

 The prices of petrol today in different metro cities are as follows: